Evolution of a synchronous planet-moon pair due to solar tides. Demise of the synchronous moon that initiated Mars' triaxiality. A possible link to tidalites in Vastitas Borealis and Gale Crater: A Maxwell Mars

 During the magma-ocean stage, $\mu$ was at its minimum, so $1+{\cal{A}}_l\approx1$, and the positive peak frequency was close to the inverse Maxwell time: $\omega_{\rm peak} \approx \tau_{\rm_M}^{-1}=\mu/\eta\s$.
 Whether $\tau_{\rm_M}^{-1}$ was higher or lower than $\s 10^{-4}\;\mbox{s}^{-1}$ at the magna-ocean stage is model-dependent.
 It is therefore unclear whether the tidal response of the planet during that stage should be described by equation (\ref{444}) or (\ref{555}).
-On the other hand, the duration of that stage was shorter than 20 million years \citep{Magma}, so the degree of system evolution over that period may be neglected as compared with the subsequent changes of $\Omega$ and $r$.
+On the other hand, the duration of that stage was shorter than 20 million years \citep{Magma}, so the system evolution over that period was insignificant relative to the subsequent changes of $\Omega$ and $r$.